sylvester1001/info_miner/README.md

 ## Output

-Results are saved in the `data` directory in JSON format with timestamp and keyword in the filename.
+Results are saved in the `data` directory in both JSON and CSV formats.
+Each file contains:
+- Timestamp
+- Search keyword
+- Search results (title and URL)

 ---